Off the Deep End: Critical reception

 The music video for "Smells Like Nirvana" achieved similar praise.
-Spy Magazine named it the "Video of the Year" in 1993, Rolling Stone ranked it as #68 on their list of the Top 100 Videos of All Time, and it was nominated for the MTV Video Music Award for Best Male Performance in 1992.
+Spy Magazine named it the "Video of the Year" in 1993, Rolling Stone ranked it as number 68 on their list of the Top 100 Videos of All Time, and it was nominated for the MTV Video Music Award for Best Male Performance in 1992.

 At the 35th Annual Grammy Awards in 1993, Off the Deep End was nominated for the Best Comedy Album.
 However, the album lost to Peter Schickele's Music for an Awful Lot of Winds and Percussion.